electric-cloud-community/EC-Admin/README.md

 # EC-Admin

-EC-Admin is a collection of advanced management, optimization, and customization tools for ElectricFlow.
+EC-Admin is a collection of advanced management, optimization, and customization tools for CloudBees Flow.
 It includes tools for:

 * Bulk resource health checks
 * White labeling